 Congratulations, you’re 40, and it’s time to begin having your annual screening mammogram!
 It’s normal to be nervous and anxious about your first mammogram.
 Typically, patients tell us, “It was a lot easier than I thought it would be”.
 We hope to give you a glimpse into what it’s like to have a mammogram at Elizabeth Wende Breast Care (EWBC).

 EWBC has been providing comprehensive breast imaging and testing since 1975.
 Our team is dedicated to providing the best breast care in Rochester.
 If, after reading this, you still have a few questions feel free to contact our office by calling (585) 442-2190.
 We are always happy to answer questions.

 All seven of our outpatient freestanding facilities (no need to walk through a hospital to find us) are conveniently located with plenty of free parking (and accessible by public transportation).

 After you schedule your first appointment; you will fill out your health history on our EWBC patient portal (portal.ewbc.com).
-Our doctors pay close attention to your personal and family history so they can recommend the most appropriate breast care plan and health care services for you.
+Our breast specialists pay close attention to your personal and family history so they can recommend the most appropriate breast care plan and health care services for you.

 During Your Appointment

 There will be no surprises during your visit with us.
 Our experienced staff will talk you through every step, so you’ll have a clear understanding of what’s happening.
 The benefit of having your mammogram at a specialized breast imaging center is we do the same thing each day and can help you through any situation.
 Each staff member has undergone training to be a supportive and knowledgeable resource for you during your visit.

 You will be greeted by friendly staff when you arrive for your appointment in a clean and attractive atmosphere.
 Patients have shared with us, “My nerves went away as soon as I walked into your office.
 Everyone is so nice and helpful”.